Cristal Falls (Brazil)

 Cristal Falls is a waterfall in the Cristal Mountains of Brazil.
 It is located in the city of Santo Antônio do Rio Abaixo in the state of Minas Gerais.
 It is approximately 20 m high.

+The waterfall is also known locally as "Cachoeira dos Cristais" and is a popular natural attraction near Biribiri Park, where visitors can swim and hike.